 She is known as the Queen of Pumpkin Knob, an island off the coast of Portland, ME.
 She is known for; her secret apple pie recipe, ruthless Scrabble playing, mass cards and prayer offerings, generosity, adventurous international travels, love for Irish heritage, chardonnay and ice cream sandwiches, cross word puzzles, Words with Friends, amazing head rubs, love for Italian and Irish music, bird watching, gatherings with family and friends, involvement and passion for all of her grandchildren, badminton tournaments, elegant blue attire, astute political knowledge, wisdom, love, guidance, everything one would find in a Queen.

 The mass in her honor will be held at St. Mary’s Church in Auburn, NY on Friday January 10 at 3:30 PM.
 Immediately following will be a celebration of life at 50 South St. in Auburn, NY from 5:00 – 8:00 PM.
 In lieu of flowers donations may be made to Catholic Charities.

-To send flowers to Kathleen Q. Titcomb's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kathleen Q. Titcomb, please visit our floral store.